-You will find everything you need to succeed right here.
-Our expert, friendly, supportive and professional staff, backed up by great links with employers and our university partner (UEA), teaching and study spaces exclusively for HE students, as well as industry-standard training facilities, are all geared towards supporting you to achieve.
+Whether you are based at Norfolk House, Ipswich Road, our Easton campus, or the Aviation Academy, you will find everything you need to succeed right here.
+Our expert, friendly, supportive and professional staff, backed up by great links with employers and our university partner (UEA), teaching and study spaces exclusively for HE students, as well as industry standard training facilities, are all geared towards supporting you to achieve.